 Tijeras is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Tijeras is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Tijeras who work in maintenance occupations (9.46%), office and administrative support (8.11%), and food service (8.11%).
+Overall, Tijeras is a village of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Tijeras who work in sales jobs (17.33%), management occupations (13.98%), and office and administrative support (13.07%).

-In terms of college education, Tijeras is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.87% of adults 25 and older in the village have at least a bachelor's degree.
+The overall education level of Tijeras is somewhat higher than in the average US city of 21.84%: 27.73% of adults 25 and older in the village have at least a bachelor's degree.

-The per capita income in Tijeras in 2010 was $36,234, which is wealthy relative to New Mexico and the nation.
-This equates to an annual income of $144,936 for a family of four.
+The per capita income in Tijeras in 2018 was $31,832, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
+This equates to an annual income of $127,328 for a family of four.
 However, Tijeras contains both very wealthy and poor people as well.

-Tijeras is a somewhat ethnically-diverse village.
+Tijeras is an extremely ethnically-diverse village.
 The people who call Tijeras home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Tijeras residents report their race to be White, followed by Black or African-American.
-Tijeras also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 52.87% of the village’s residents.
-Important ancestries of people in Tijeras include German, Swedish, Italian, and English.
+People of Hispanic or Latino origin are the most prevalent group in Tijeras, accounting for 50.69% of the village’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Tijeras residents report their race to be White.
+Important ancestries of people in Tijeras include German, European, English, Irish, and Australian.

 The most common language spoken in Tijeras is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.